janosh/svelte-multiselect/src/routes/(demos)/(components)/command-menu/+page.md

 ## Site Search with Pagefind

 `PageSearch` wraps `CommandMenu` with full-text search over statically generated pages.
+`fallback_actions` are matched locally on every keystroke, so known routes show up without waiting on the index (and remain the only results when the index is absent).
 Install `pagefind` as a development dependency, then index the rendered site after the application build.
-Run this script before previewing or deploying; when the index is absent, the search filters `fallback_actions`:
+Run this script before previewing or deploying:

 ```json
 {